DFE-Digital/support-for-early-career-teachers-static/content/education-development-trust/year-2-how-pupils-learn-making-it-stick/autumn-week-5-mentor-materials.md

 Pose the question: Why do we want pupils to experience success with challenging work?

 The aim is of course that eventually pupils will complete challenging tasks independently but they are still novices and so they may not be able to yet.
 If pupils failed every time they did challenging work, their levels of motivation would drop.
 This might mean that they give up and do not want to try again.
-By experiencing success with challenging work, pupils are able to know what the ‘best’ looks like and what they are striving towards.
+By experiencing success with challenging work, pupils are able to know what the 'best' looks like and what they are striving towards.
 This can be motivating.

 ### Designing practice, generation and retrieval tasks with enough support so pupils experience a high success rate with challenging work (20 minutes)